TurkSufFixer/TurkSufFixer-Python/README.md

 With this line, the library will consider *server* as *sörvır* from now on.
 Consequently, locative case of "server" will be *server'da* instead of *server'de*.

  Abbreviations should be put in *digerleri dictionary* as well.
-Nevertheless, unlike first example, putting *abd -> abede* is redundant because if you put only *"abd"*, the library will consider as abbreviation by default and it will be treated as *"abede"* (Some counter examples; "TDK -> TEDEKA", "TSK" -> "TESEKA").
+Nevertheless, unlike first example, putting *abd -> abede* is redundant because if you put only *"abd"* to the dictionary, the library will consider as abbreviation by default and it will be treated as *"abede"* (Some counter examples; "TDK -> TEDEKA", "cm -> santimetre").
 ## Functions
-One key note is that you should pass name variable as **unicode** type.
-Also, *Apostrophe* variable is a booelan variable to determine whether there will be apostrophe between word and suffix or not.
+One key note is that you should pass name variable as **UNICODE** type.
+Also, *Apostrophe* variable is a booelan variable to determine whether there will be apostrophe between word and suffix.

  - **makeAccusative(name,apostrophe)**
  - **makeDative(name,apostrophe)**